-Maple Bacon Pancake Poppers
+Maple Bacon Mini Pancakes

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-My most recent experiment was a success, because these maple bacon pancake poppers were born.
 We love pancakes, so it was only a matter of time before I figured out a way for us to have pancakes a lot more often.

 All you need to do is mix up some pancake batter, and instead of getting out your griddle, grab your muffin tin and pour the batter into the muffin wells.